tjsullivan1/remote-mcp-apim-functions-python/README.md

 This sample implements the latest [MCP Authorization specification](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization#2-10-third-party-authorization-flow)

+This is a [sequence diagram](infra/app/apim-oauth/diagrams/diagrams.md) to understand the flow.

 ## Deploy Remote MCP Server to Azure

 Run this [azd](https://aka.ms/azd) command to provision the api management service, function app(with code) and all other required Azure resources